freeCodeCamp/freeCodeCamp/curriculum/challenges/espanol/06-quality-assurance/advanced-node-and-express/create-new-middleware.md

 }
 ```

-An unauthenticated GET request to `/profile` should correctly redirect to `/`.
+Una petición GET no autenticada a `/profile` debe redirigir correctamente a `/`.

 ```js
 async (getUserInput) => {